Orbtofficial/docs/concepts/uce.md

 - Core liquidity hub for users, allocators, and integrators
 - Ensures every 0xAsset is fully backed, instantly redeemable, and efficiently utilized via yield routes (UPM/Strategies)
+- **Maintains 1:1 peg**: Allocators may mint 0xAssets via credit, but these remain in UCE and can only enter circulation when users swap equivalent underlying assets, ensuring every circulating 0xAsset has equivalent backing
 - Bridges classic PSM flows with modern credit and pocket-based liquidity

 ## How It Works (Lifecycle)